An UPDATED list of our car camping essentials, packing lists, and lots of tips for family tent camping!

 OK, so here is how we keep the mosquitoes away.
 First, multiple Thermacell lanterns.
 We use these anytime were outside at home and definitely bring them with us for camping.
 These also double as an extra light source at nighttime too!
 Don’t forget to pack a stash of repellent refills too.

-We pack as much gear and supplies as possible into large plastic storage containers organized by category — camping gear, camping food, etc.
+We pack as much gear and supplies as possible into large plastic storage containers organized by category — camping gear, kitchen supplies, food, etc.

 TIP: make sure you get the plastic containers that lock into place because you will likely fill these to the brim and will need the latch to keep the bins closed.
-We like the 66-quart plastic storage bins for food and dry supplies, and we pack our camping gear and larger supplies in a 105-quart plastic storage bin.
+We like these plastic storage bins for food and dry supplies, and we pack our camping gear and larger supplies in an extra large plastic storage bin.

 We love this packing method because it helps expedite the campsite set-up, you can safely store and keep your supplies dry overnight (we usually throw the food and anything the critters may enjoy into one storage container and lock it up in the car before bedtime), and the containers are easy to hose out at the end of the trip.

-Alright, here is a list of all the gear and supplies we bring!
+Alright, here is a list of all the gear and supplies we bring by container!

 Camping Gear Container